Ellis8462/Gym-website/README.md

 Bootstrap - I used Bootstrap to make responsive layouts which help on adapt to different screen sizes.

 Google Fonts - Google fonts helps me to customise texts making them suitable for my website.
 They provide me with more options for font customization.

+Balsamiq Wireframes - Used to create wireframes to help plan the structure of my website.

+GitHub - I use GitHub to store source code as well as keeping track on tasks.

+Git- Git is a software that allows me to send my code to GitHub to store.